 The COVID-19 pandemic up-ended healthcare in America; however, looking beyond the Herculean efforts of caregivers during this battle, we know there are lessons on how we should deliver healthcare.

 Employers and health care providers are talking – finally.
 The two groups are discovering common goals and new solutions to improve health care quality, the consumer experience, and affordability.

 It took a few years and a pandemic for the idea of “telehealth” to evolve into comprehensive digital pathways for patient care.
 Integrated health care delivery systems now offer end-to-end journeys.

 Employers have a big influence on how and whether we accelerate value-based care.
 Employers shoulder the biggest share of national health care costs, which rise faster annually than overall inflation.

-In Health Information Technology, Integrated/Coordinated Care, Outcomes-based Payment, Physician Leadership, Quality ImprovementPosted
+In Health Care Reform, Health Information Technology, Integrated/Coordinated Care, Outcomes-based Payment, Physician Leadership, Quality ImprovementPosted

 CAPP asked Institute for Accountable Care Executive Director Rob Mechanic to review the latest literature on accountable care entities and payment to better understand what influences participation.